linea/Graph.js/README.md

 	<canvas id="canvas_object" width="800" height="400">
 		Your browser does not support the HTML Canvas object, so... no graph for you!
 	</canvas>

+### Meta data

+In some cases you might want to add some more data than just 1 number for a data point.
+You might want to show both the whole number, and the % that it is at the same time.
+This is one of the supported options, and it's fairly easy in use as demonstrated in sample7_metadata.html.
+Instead of an array filled with numeric values, you pass an array with objects - and the key of one of these objects will contain the actual value used to create the graph, the rest will be stored for later use.
+Which key contains the numeric value is also adjustable, by changing `options['valueKey']`, the default is just value but some people prefer to use another name, or are stuck in a predefined format.

+When using `getClosestBullet` the result(s) will contain the meta-data that you entered for it, within the `meta` property.
+So for example `closest.meta['percentage']` could contain the percentage for the given value.

 ## Documentation